chrisdhaan/CDYelpFusionKit/README.md

                                  completion: @escaping (CDYelpSearchResponse?) -> Void)
 ```

-The following lines of code show an example query to the Yelp Fusion Phone Search API.
+The following lines of code show an example query to the phone search endpoint.

 ```swift
 yelpAPIClient.searchBusinesses(byPhoneNumber: "+14157492060") { (response) in

   if let response = response,
       let businesses = response.businesses,
       businesses.count > 0 {